ComPWA/ampform/doc/install.rst

 .. code-block:: shell

-  conda activate expertsystem
+  conda activate es

-You need to have the :code:`expertsystem` environment activated whenever you want to run the `expertsystem`.
+You need to have the environment called :code:`es` activated whenever you want to run the `expertsystem`.

 Python venv
 ~~~~~~~~~~~